Fasteners

 dial index systems

-An automated assembly system designed so that operations are performed as an indexing table rotates from workstation to workstation.
+An automated assembly system designed so that operations are performed as an index table or column rotates parts from workstation to workstation.
 The dial index system is also known as the rotary index system.

 disassembly